Singam II

-Singam II is a 2013 Indian Tamil-language action film written and directed by Hari.
-A sequel to the 2010 film Singam and the second installment in the Singam film series, the film stars Suriya, Hansika Motwani, Anushka Shetty, Danny Sapani.
-This film is the second installment in the Singam film series.
-Produced by S. Lakshman Kumar, its music and score was composed by Devi Sri Prasad.
-The film was released on 5 July 2013.
+Singam II is a 2013 Indian Tamil-language action thriller film written and directed by Hari.
+Produced by Prince Pictures, and distributed by 2D Entertainment, it is a sequel to Singam (2010) and the second installment in the Singam film series.
+The film stars Suriya in the main lead role, alongside Anushka Shetty, Hansika Motwani, Danny Sapani, Mukesh Rishi, Rahman, Santhanam and Vivek.
+The music was composed by Devi Sri Prasad, while cinematography and editing were handled by Priyan and V. T. Vijayan.

+Singam II was released on 5 July 2013 and became a commercial success at the box office.
+A sequel titled Si3 was released on 9 February 2017.